Gram21/GPUSorting/README.md

 Best way is to use cmake with the [Code](Code/) folder as source folder.
 Use a 64-Bit compiler as otherwise bigger array sizes won't work.

 ## Measurements
 All measurements with randomly generated arrays of the given size.
 Times are in milliseconds.
+The CPU variant for comparison is a self written mergesort implementation that generally runs faster than std::sort.

 Size             | CPU      | Mergesort        |             | SSN        |             | bitonic      | Mergesort
 ---------------: | -------: | ---------------: | ----------: | ---------: | ----------: | -----------: | --------: